The employment tribunal

 As well as overtly discriminatory language or comments, discrimination could take the form of:

-- Refusing to employ or offer promotion
+- Refusing to employ

 - Selecting a particular employee for redundancy based on a protected characteristic